 Applying for a line of credit can be a daunting process, and it can be incredibly deflating if your application is denied.
 Instead of panicking, take the time to learn why you were denied so that you can begin to rectify the problem and strengthen your credit in the process.

-In the article “Six Steps to Take if Your Credit Application is Denied,” the experts at the Equifax Finance Blog explain how to make your credit application denial a learning process:
+“Six Steps to Take if Your Credit Application is Denied,” the experts at the Equifax Finance Blog explain how to make your credit application denial a learning process:

 - The first step to improving your credit is to read the denial letter to learn the reason behind the decision.
 Make sure to reach out to the lender if you have questions about the reasoning they present in the letter.